theupdateframework/specification/tuf-spec.md

 first delegation is trusted over the second one, the second delegation is trusted over the third one, and so on.
-Likewise, in a multi-role delegation, if <a>NUM_ROLES</a> is less than or equal to half the number of roles in "roleinfo", different groups of roles may have different agreements on targets hashes or lengths.
+Likewise, in a multi-role delegation, if <a>NUM_ROLES</a> is less than or equal to half the number of roles in "roles" field, different groups of roles may have different agreements on targets hashes or lengths.
 Such conflicts must be resolved by prioritizing the first role in the list, that specifies target metadata agreed to by at least <a>NUM_ROLES</a>.